miriammenzel/PLImig/README.md

 In addition, if there is more than one peak in our interval, we start at the last peak.
 This is chosen because there might be a background peak resulting in erroneous parameters.

 To ensure that our parameters are not influenced by the background, we implement a last quality improvement.
-We calculate `I_upper` as our first parameter.
-As `I_upper` is our only parameter which separates the tissue from our background, we can use this value to mask the tissue and evaluate all other parameters only with the tissue.
-This helps with an invalid calculation of `r_thres` for example, just because too many background pixels resulted in an invalid background peak.
+We calculate `T_back` as our first parameter.
+As `T_back` is our only parameter which separates the tissue from our background, we can use this value to mask the tissue and evaluate all other parameters only with the tissue.
+This helps with an invalid calculation of `R_thres` for example, just because too many background pixels resulted in an invalid background peak.

 ### White mask (regions with high myelination)
 After generating all of our parameters, we can finally build our masks which separate low/high myelinated regions.
 The formula for both masks as well as an example are shown below:

-Mask[White] = ((I_T < I_lower) and (I_T > 0)) or (r > r_thres)
+Mask[White] = (0 < T < T_thres) or (R > R_thres)
 ![](./img/WhiteMaskExample.png)

 ### Gray mask (regions with low myelination)
-Mask[Gray] = (I_T >= I_lower) and (I_T <= I_upper) or (r < r_tres)
+Mask[Gray] = (T_thres <= T <= T_back) or (R < R_thres)
 ![](./img/GrayMaskExample.png)

 ### Probability mask
 While the parameters generated above are finite and will not change in subsequent executions, statistic errors like camera noise changes the results significantly.
 In addition, just using the white mask for our inclination calculation will result in sharp edges which do not represent the reality.
 Therefore the probability mask is calculated.

 Currently, 100 iterations on 25\% of the image size is used as our kernel.
-In each iteration, `I_rmax` and `I_upper` are fix values.
+In each iteration, `T_ref` and `T_back` are fix values.
 A retardation and transmittance image will be generated by choosing random pixels from our initial retardation and median filtered transmittance.
 Pixels can be chosen multiple times.

-After the generation of a random image, we calculate `r_thres` and `I_lower` with our normal procedures and save values which differ from our initial values.
+After the generation of a random image, we calculate `R_thres` and `T_thres` with our normal procedures and save values which differ from our initial values.

 After our number of iterations, we calculate each pixel of our probability mask with the formula given in the paper.
 An example of such a probability mask is shown below.
 All values are in the range of $`[0, 1]`$.